3liz/lizmap-documentation/en/source/publisher_guide/advanced_lizmap_config.rst

 If the simple table display does not suit your needs, you can write a **popup template**.
 To do so, you should know well the **HTML format**.
 See e.g.: http://html.net/tutorials/html/

-.. warning:: When you use the advanced mode, the previous configuration to rename a field does not work anymore: you have to configure what is displayed and how through the temlate.
-Managin media is also possible, but you have to configure it a well.
+.. warning:: When you use the advanced mode, the previous configuration to rename a field does not work anymore: you have to configure what is displayed and how through the template.
+Managing media is also possible, but you have to configure it as well.

 Deploying
 _______________

-You can edit the popup template with the **button Configure** in the Lizmap plugin.
+You can edit the popup template with the button *Configure* in the Lizmap plugin.
 Clicking on it you'll get a window with two text areas:

 * an **area where you can type your text**
 * a **read-only area**, showing a preview of your template